• Subscribe

 Haynes Boone Associates Get a Trial Run

-For the second year, Haynes Boone attorneys participated this week in the firm’s three-day Trial Academy, where associates worked alongside partners to try a case to a jury of summer associates.
+For the second year, Haynes Boone attorneys participated in the firm’s three-day Trial Academy in late May, where associates worked alongside partners to try a case to a jury of summer associates.

-Haynes Boone trials global chair Victor Vital created the Trials Academy last year after seeing young lawyers who needed more courtroom experience.
-Vital told The Texas Lawbook that for the firm, the academy represents a “crucial investment” in its attorneys, offering training that will make them more valuable to clients.
+Victor Vital, the Dallas-based global chair of Haynes Boone’s trials practice group, created the Trial Academy last year after seeing young lawyers who needed more courtroom experience.
+In 2025, only associates participated, but this year, they got to work alongside partners.
+Vital said that, for the firm, the academy represents a “crucial investment” in its attorneys, offering training that will make them more valuable to clients.

 Haynes Boone lawyers participating in the annual Trial Academy gather outside the University of North Texas Dallas College of Law on May 28th.
 Photo courtesy of Haynes Boone.